 It goes without saying that your Common App essay is one of the most important components of your college application.
 After all, it is often the most substantial piece of writing in your application, and is highly valued by admissions officers during the admissions process as a way to gain insight into your personality and passions.
 A strong and compelling Common App essay will go a long way in helping improve your chances of admission to top universities.

 Because of the essay’s importance, many students may be initially intimidated by the Common App prompts and not know where to start.
 However, there’s no need to worry.
 We at CollegeVine have analyzed all five Common App prompts and provided you with the tips and tricks you need to write a fantastic personal statement.
-In this blog post, we’ll be looking at Prompt One and give you with the tools you need to write an amazing response.
+In this blog post, we’ll be looking at Prompt #1 and give you the tools you need to write an amazing response.

 Some students have a background, identity, interest, or talent that is so meaningful they believe their application would be incomplete without it.
 If this sounds like you, then please share your story.